ZenGo-X/multi-party-ecdsa/README.md

 ### Full demo

-Run `./run.sh` (located in `/demo` folder) in the same folder as the excutables (usually `/target/release/examples`.
-Move `params` file to the same folder).
-It will spawn a shared state machine, clients in the number of parties and signing requests for the `threshold + 1` first parties.
+Run `./run.sh` (located in `/demo` folder) in the main folder.
+Move `params` file to the same folder as the excutables (usually `/target/release/examples`).
+The script will spawn a shared state machine, clients in the number of parties and signing requests for the `threshold + 1` first parties.

 `sm_manager` rocket server runs in _production_ mode by default.
 You may modify the `./run.sh` to config it to run in different environments.
 For example, to run rocket server in _development_: